baz2024/advancedTodo/README.md

 ## Overview

-This tutorial demonstrates how to build an advanced React application using Material UI components.
+This tutorial demonstrates how to build an advanced React application using Material UI components with **Vite** instead of Create React App.
 It includes:

 - Login and logout functionality
 - A top navigation bar and a sidebar drawer